Napa 101: Do You Tip The Wine Server (and other Napa Wine Tasting Room Etiquette)

 RECOMMENDED TIPPING AMOUNTS FOR NAPA AND SONOMA WINERIES WHEN WINE TASTING

-BELLY UP BAR TASTINGS (RARE THESE DAYS DUE TO COVID-19): These would be tastings where you walk up to the bar and the server pours you wine “bartender style”.
-With Covid-19 the packed bar scene is over so think of these as private tastings even though you are standing up at the bar.
-RECOMMENDED TIP: $10 to $15 per couple.
+BELLY UP BAR TASTINGS: These would be tastings where you walk up to the bar and the server pours you wine “bartender style”.
+Many of the larger wineries don’t even require reservations for this type of tasting.
+With this type of tasting the server might tell you about the wine but then flits off to help another.
+RECOMMENDED TIP: $10 per couple.

-TOURS, VIP EXPERIENCES: Tours fall into two categories - the larger group tours like you find at Mondavi and the private one on one tours that you find at the boutiques.
+TOURS, VIP EXPERIENCES: Tours fall into two categories - the larger group tours like you find at Beringer and the private “one on one” tours that you find at the boutiques.
 If you are doing a group tour then tip at the end of your tasting, $5 to $10 per couple.
-If it is a boutique where they spent the last hour or more with you then increase that to $20 + per couple.
+If it is a boutique where they spent an hour or more with you then increase that to $20 + per couple.
 The same goes for VIP experiences such as blending seminars.
 Basically, if it feels like you are getting special treatment then tip the higher amount.

 TIPPING WHEN COMING IN WITH A GROUP: Bachelorette parties and large groups are typically having so much fun they totally forget about tipping.
 It’s recommended that at the start of the day, before your first winery, that you pass the hat and ask people to contribute a suggested fee per winery and for the driver.
 Use the standard 20% rule on the total price of winery cost.
 So if a winery is charging you $40 per person and you came in with 10 people, your total bill is $400 so a 20% tip is $80.